Phone interviews: how to do well

 - make some prompt cards to have in front of you during the call

-- how the interviewer found their own career path to the company
+- how the interviewer's career path led them to the company

-- what kind of training or development opportunities will be available to you
+- what kind of training or development opportunities there are

 Plan where to take the call